alis-exchange/build/docs/guides/getting-started/command-line-interface.md

 1. Open your Windows Command Prompt (i.e. your terminal) as administrator.
   ::: tip
-  Press the Windows Start button at the bottom left.
-  Type in "Command Prompt".
-  Right click on Command Prompt and click "Run as administrator".
+  Press the Windows Start button at the bottom left; type in "Command Prompt"; and right click on Command Prompt and click "Run as administrator".
   :::
 2. Run the following command to create a folder in your home directory **alis.exchange** with a sub-folder _cli_.